 State of Washington Classified Job Specification

-Conducts worship, pastoral and administrative services at a State institution and provides spiritual and moral guidance for residents within the institution.
+Conducts worship, pastoral and administrative services at a state institution or agency and provides spiritual and moral guidance for residents within the institution or agency.

 Acts as Chaplain for the institution; prepares and conducts religious services; administers sacraments and other religious rites; conducts special services on religious holidays and on special occasions, as appropriate;